hardin47/website/Math154/_book/02-viz.md

 * easily? and
 * accurately?

+Consider adding alt text to allow screen readers to parse the image.
+The DataViz Society/Nightingale by way of Amy Cesal has an article on writing good alt text for plots/graphs, <a href = "https://medium.com/nightingale/writing-alt-text-for-data-visualization-2a218ef43f81" target = "_blank">Writing Alt Text for Data Visualization</a>.

 ## Examples

 The first two examples are taken from a book by Edward Tufte who is arguably the master at visualizations.
 The book is *Visual and Statistical Thinking: Displays of Evidence for Making decisions*.
-The book can be purchased for $7 at http://www.edwardtufte.com/tufte/books_textb, though there may be online versions of it that you can download.
+The book can be purchased at http://www.edwardtufte.com/tufte/books_textb, though there may be online versions of it that you can download.

 ##### An aside {-}